 Officers from the team will drive plain SUVs rather than marked, tactical police cars.

 OPCAT members will be able to respond to other calls if needed, and can easily transition to the more identifiable, typical police uniform.

 A safe Haven

-Now officially part of the team, Haven will provide peer support to the Police Department and assist on calls for service where an animal can help an officer form a bond with a mental health consumer.
+Now officially part of the team, Haven will provide peer support to the Police Department and assist on calls for service where an animal can help an officer form a bond with a mental health citizen in crisis.